steveklabnik/thought-leader-wishlist/README.md

 # Who Made This?
 I've been playing Destiny since the Alpha with just shy of 3,300 hours played as of February 2019.
 That's how everyone starts out one of these right? :) Well, I captured the rolls so ultimately I'm responsible for them but all of the creators listed below influenced every single one of these rolls in one or two ways:

-1. **Directly**: They reviewed a weapon and shared specific insights as to why a roll might be effective.
+1. **Directly**: They reviewed a weapon and shared specific insights as to why and how a particular roll could be effective.
 2. **Indirectly**: They published content about how the sandbox itself functions (e.g. how perks work, what the core attributes are, etc.)

 I quote and link to sources per-weapon in the [Roll Guide](https://github.com/rslifka/wishlist/blob/master/thought_process.md).
 Go check out these Destiny scientists and the content they produce.
 Really amazing stuff.
 Every roll of every weapon was influenced in some way by their work.